RocaVincent/iguane_harmonization/README.md

 - `dest_paths`: list of the destination filepaths for the harmonized MR images.
 - `weights_path`: filepath (*.h5*) for the weights of the harmonization model.
 You can let it to *./iguane_weights.h5* to use the model we trained in our study our use your own model.

-You must be in the *./harmonization* directory to use the script.

 The scripts runs faster with GPU but can also be used with CPU only.

+You must be in the *./harmonization* directory to use this script.

 ## Harmonization training